Finding the right gear when things aren’t made for you

 A long-course Triathlete currently based in Montana, Vanessa continues to wear her hair short today.
 She started competing as a college student in Georgia, and was acutely aware of the lack of racial diversity in her bicycling teams and clubs.
 For her, another large barrier of entry for Black bicyclists, apart from the financial investment, is the lack of role models or familiar faces in the sport.
 Vanessa’s frustration with the lack of urgency in making triathlon events more diverse or even organizations dragging their feet on commitments to being anti-racist made her realize she needed to take the lead.
 She discovered early on as a bicyclist in Georgia that she couldn’t wait for others to make her feel welcome.

 “I would always create my own sense of belonging instead,” she said.

-Earlier this year Vanessa founded the Diversify Triathlon Movement, bringing Black, Indigenous, and other People of Color (BIPOC) athletes to Triathlon coaching.
-Participants receive three months of free coaching and additional support from a nutritionist and running specialist, as well as mindset coaching from Vanessa herself.
-The athletes receive sponsorships, get to speak to pro Triathletes and are supported as they become more familiar with the sport.
+Vanessa founded the Diversify Triathlon Movement, bringing Black, Indigenous, and other People of Color (BIPOC) athletes to Triathlon coaching.
+Participants received three months of free coaching and additional support from a nutritionist and running specialist, as well as mindset coaching from Vanessa herself.
+The athletes received sponsorships, got to speak to pro Triathletes and were supported as they became more familiar with the sport.
+Vanessa now supports Diversity Infusion Syndicate (D. I. S. K.), a mentoring program for Muslim women and women of color who are early-career triathletes.
 For Vanessa, this is enacting change at the individual level.

 Vanessa encourages people to voice their concerns about equipment and apparel that doesn’t work for them.
 She points out that some manufacturers and designers just might not know or be aware of fit and style issues, because there might not be people in those roles who have experienced that discomfort.